satra124/emco-base-test/docs/design/Logical_Clouds.md

 It's important to define `apiGroups`, `resource` and `verbs` according to the intended goal.
 They are scoped to the namespace specified in the User Permission.
 If the namespace is empty, i.e. `""`, then the scope of the three variables above is the cluster, i.e. cluster-wide. **This is what determines that the Logical Cloud will be of Privileged type**.

+Please note that **at least 1 User Permission must be created** for this level of Logical Cloud, **with the namespace set to the namespace of the respective Logical Cloud** itself, otherwise the instantiation will fail.

 **Third**, the creation of Cluster Quotas (which get translated to resource quotas in Kubernetes):